Parallelized Robust Distributed Model Predictive Control in the Presence of Coupled State Constraints: Preliminaries

 \subsection{Robust Stability and Tubes}

-In order to treat the uncertainties $ w_i $ in the dynamics \eqref{eq:subsystem dynamics}, we resort to a tube-based approach.
-Thereby, an auxiliary controller is employed to bound the deviation of the system's actual state to the predicted state into an invariant set, a so-called \emph{robust positively invariant (RPI) set}.
-Next, we introduce all concepts related to robustness that we build upon in the subsequent sections.
+In order to handle uncertainties $ w_i $ in the dynamics~\eqref{eq:subsystem dynamics}, we resort to a tube-based approach \cite{Rakovic2004,mayne2005}.
+Here, an auxiliary controller is employed to bound the deviation of the system's actual state to the predicted state into an invariant set.
+To this end, we formally define the deviation of an actual state $ x_{i} $ and nominal state $ \hat{x}_{i} $ as $ p_{i} := x_{i} - \hat{x}_{i} $, and the corresponding dynamics of $ p_{i} $ are

-At first, we define for the uncertain dynamics of subsystems~\eqref{eq:subsystem dynamics} \emph{robust control invariant (RCI) sets}.